BSAraujo/BSAraujo.github.io/_pages/cv.md

 Education
 ======
-* PhD at the TUM School of Management, Technical University of Munich, 2024 (expected)
+* PhD at the TUM School of Management, Technical University of Munich, 2024 (Summa Cum Laude)
 * Visiting PhD student at the Massachusetts Institute of Technology (MIT), Oct.
 2023--Feb.
 2024
 * Master in Computer Science, Pontifical Catholic University of Rio de Janeiro (PUC-Rio), 2020
 * Bachelor in Electronic and Computer Engineering, Magna Cum Laude\\